 /roms/ directory of RetroPie.
 The file will have the same name as the ROM file.

 All PlayStation 2 (PS2) consoles are backwards compatible with (most) PlayStation game discs.
 So is the 20GB version and 80 GB versions of the PlayStation 3 console.

-RetroPie in combination with a Raspberry Pi 4 is great for playing PlayStation games.
+RetroPie with a Raspberry Pi 4 is great for playing PlayStation games.
 Here we showed how to configure RetrroPie, copy original PlayStation discs, choose a better screen resolution for Libretro PCSX-ReARMed, map PlayStation buttons correctly, save and load game states and enhance PlayStation games through RetroArch.